codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/limitations-and-bugs/translator-limitations-and-bugs.md

 ### Index-based collection initialization list is not supported. ###

-translator does not support index-based collection initialization lists.
+Translator does not support index-based collection initialization lists.
 When translator encounters index-based collection initialization list, it will ouput an error message.
 Thus the following C# code will not be translated

 {{< highlight cs >}}
 var numbers = new Dictionary<int, string> {